0xb0b1/0xb0b1/README.md

 - I’m currently self-teaching myself about programming in general.
 - I'm doing Front-End stuff with JavaScript, React JS, TypeScript.
 - Working on my portfolio and some other side-projects...
-- Doing RocketSeat Ignite Bootcamp
+- Doing RocketSeat Ignite Bootcamp(ReactJS)

 ## ➤ Contact me